ayushn21/dartsass-ruby/README.md

 # Dart Sass Ruby

 This gem is a thin wrapper around the [Dart Sass binaries](https://github.com/sass/dart-sass/releases).
 It enables you to easily compile Sass in Ruby projects.
+The binaries for macOS, Linux and Windows are included.

 The version number of this gem tracks the version number of the Dart Sass binary.